 Consumers have the authority to choose from a range of options and to participate in all decisions—including the allocation of resources—that will affect their lives, and are educated and supported in so doing.
 They have the ability to join with other consumers to collectively and effectively speak for themselves about their needs, wants, desires, and aspirations.
 Through empowerment, an individual gains control of his or her own destiny and influences the organizational and societal structures in his or her life.

-- At RAW: Client feedback is our most important asset in crafting not only appropriate treatment and aftercare plans for each client, but also effective programming and organizational practices for the entire client census of today and tomorrow.
-RAW aims to embody an evolution away from ‘cookie-cutter’ treatment and recovery support.
-Instead, we aim to engage the primary stakeholders – the client and his/her family – in creating their own recovery experiences, and thereby optimal outcomes to the satisfaction of all parties.
+- At Avenues: Client feedback is our most important asset in crafting not only appropriate treatment and aftercare plans for each client, but also effective programming and organizational practices for the entire client census of today and tomorrow.
+Avenues aims to embody an evolution away from ‘cookie-cutter’ treatment and recovery support.
+Instead, we aim to engage the primary stakeholders – the client and his/her family – in creating their own recovery experiences, and thereby secure optimal outcomes to the satisfaction of all parties.

 Recovery encompasses an individual’s whole life, including mind, body, spirit, and community.
 Recovery embraces all aspects of life, including housing, employment, education, mental health and healthcare treatment and services, complementary and naturalistic services, addictions treatment, spirituality, creativity, social networks, community participation, and family supports as determined by the person.
 Families, providers, organizations, systems, communities, and society play crucial roles in creating and maintaining meaningful opportunities for consumer access to these supports.

-- At RAW: We strive to create dynamic partnerships with organizations and communities which offer resources that can support the health, healing, and advancement of our clientele and their families.
-We know our efforts to bolster outside stakeholders of recovery directly impact the post-treatment lives of those in our care, and visa versa.
-We are morally and practically obligated to help create a more recovery-supportive world outside our walls for better long-term outcomes for our clientele.
-RAW offers as much of our resources of time, space, knowledge, talent, in-kind services, and sponsorship to stakeholder communities as we are able.
+- At Avenues: We strive to create dynamic partnerships with organizations and communities which offer resources that can support the health, healing, and advancement of our clientele and their families.
+We know our efforts to bolster outside stakeholders of recovery directly impact the post-treatment lives of those in our care, and vice versa.
+We are morally and practically obligated to help create a more addiction recovery-supportive world outside our walls for better long-term outcomes for our clientele.
+Avenues offers as much of our resources of time, space, knowledge, talent, in-kind services, and sponsorship to stakeholder communities as we are able.

 Recovery is not a step-by-step process but one based on continual growth, occasional setbacks, and learning from experience.
 Recovery begins with an initial stage of awareness in which a person recognizes that positive change is possible.
 This awareness enables the consumer to move on to fully engage in the work of recovery.

-- At RAW: We avoid strictly-timed phases of care as much as possible.
+- At Avenues: We avoid strictly-timed phases of care as much as possible.
 Though insurance providers determine the duration of each level of care they will pay for, we defer to our clinical team and client feedback in crafting responsible transition plans for each client.
-Our function is to maximize our capacity to support a client’s goal of living a healthier, self-directed life apart from substance misuse; because individuals and circumstances vary, we remain flexible in all aspects of our care within reason.
+Our function is to maximize our capacity to support a client’s goal of living a healthier, self-directed life apart from substance misuse.
+Because individuals and circumstances vary, we remain flexible in all aspects of our care within reason.

 Recovery focuses on valuing and building on the multiple capacities, resiliencies, talents, coping abilities, and inherent worth of individuals.
 By building on these strengths, consumers leave stymied life roles behind and engage in new life roles (e.g., partner, caregiver, friend, student, employee).
 The process of recovery moves forward through interaction with others in supportive, trust-based relationships.